GTBitsOfGood/nextjs-starter/.github/pull_request_template.md

 - [ ]  Commits follow guidelines (concise, squashed, etc)
 - [ ]  Github issues have been linked in relevant commits
 - [ ]  Relevant reviewers (Senior Dev/EM/Designers) have been assigned to this PR

+### Critical Changes

+- Database change / migration to run
+- Environment config change
+- Breaking API change

+### Related PRs

+- #PRNUMBER

+### How to Test

+1. Please add or build upon a testing card to the [Notion page](http://notion.so) and link it here